 It’s important for owners to know more about this growing problem, and to learn to recognize signs of toxicity and what to do in case of accidental ingestion or overdose.

-Tetrahydrocannabinol (THC) is the primary psychoactive component found in marijuana and cannabidiol (CBD) is the primary nonpsychoactive component of marijuana.
-In addition, there are synthetic cannabinoids (SCB) much more potent than traditional marijuana and these are associated with more severe clinical signs in exposed pets.
+Tetrahydrocannabinol (THC) is the primary psychoactive component found in marijuana, and cannabidiol (CBD) is the primary non-psychoactive component of marijuana.
+In addition, there are synthetic cannabinoids (SCB) that are much more potent than traditional marijuana, and these are associated with more severe clinical signs in exposed pets.

-Interestingly, marijuana was occasionally used in veterinary medicine until 1937, when the first of several laws that penalized veterinarians for prescribing the drug was passed.
+Interestingly, marijuana was occasionally used in veterinary medicine until 1937, when the first of several laws penalizing veterinarians for prescribing the drug was passed.
 Subsequent legislation criminalized use and possession.

-Despite these legal restrictions, interest in the medical properties of marijuana continued.
+Despite these legal restrictions, interest in the medical properties of marijuana persisted.
 Studies teased apart the chemical composition of marijuana (these compounds are called cannabinoids) and identified specific receptors within the human body for these chemicals.
-In addition, scientists discovered that humans (and many animals) produce cannabinoids within the body (endogenous cannabinoids) forming the endocannabinoid system.
+In addition, scientists discovered that humans (and many animals) naturally produce cannabinoids within the body (endogenous cannabinoids), forming the endocannabinoid system.
 The endocannabinoid system is involved in many bodily processes (via cell receptors) including: